 That said, many of the best recruiters network with other recruiters.
 So even if they don't have an open requisition that's perfect for you right now, if you have built a good rapport with them, they just may know of another opportunity and make an introduction, Babbitt says.

 Résumé writing is not a recruiter's job, but it's generally in his or her wheelhouse.
 While good recruiters will take the time to fine-tune your résumé for the specific job at hand, this isn't a revamp for you to use universally.
 The onus is on you to bring a résumé that's in good shape.

-"Both recruiting agencies I worked for required recruiters to rewrite résumés," says Jackson.
-"We stripped objectives from résumés and replaced them with summaries that bulleted sentences targeting the parts of the candidate's experience that matched the job opening.
+"Both recruiting agencies I worked for required recruiters to rewrite résumés," Jackson says.
+"We stripped objectives from résumés and replaced them with summaries with bulleted sentences targeting the parts of the candidate's experience that matched the job opening.
 We added information that was obtained from our screening interviews.
 This is so that the hiring manager will immediately see if the candidate is a match.
 Additionally, we proofed the résumés for consistency, matching tenses, spelling and format."

 7. The recruiter negotiates your salary with the employer

 Recruiters aren't paid to negotiate your salary.
 That's your job.
 Recruiters are paid by the employer, so technically it's in the best interest of the employer to keep your salary within the set parameters.

 Many recruiters, however, will provide coy advice like, "I wouldn't take their first offer" or "If it was me …" says Babbitt.
 "Even the noncommitted recruiters who refuse to give advice will send you to resources such as Glassdoor.com and Salary.com so you walk into the interview with data that will help you make a good decision."

 That's not surprising.
 The recruiter's fee is paid by the client — typically based on a percentage of what your annual salary will be.